What The Menendez Brothers' Life In Prison Is Really Like

 However, the extremely graphic nature of the killings — carried out with shotguns — was ultimately enough to lead to life sentences for them both.
 Prosecutors argued that the Menendez brothers merely wanted to get their hands on the family fortune, which they started spending quickly once they inherited.

-By now, the pair have been locked up for well over two decades.
+By now, the pair have been locked up for decades.
 Even though they spent a good chunk of that time apart, both have worked tirelessly to prove to the world (and maybe themselves) that they are not the same people they were on the worst night of their lives.
 Marriage, faith, and improving the lives of their fellow inmates quickly became the primary focus of both brothers and they've remained dedicated to those ideals.
-The brothers will possibly never get out of prison, so Lyle and Erik have decided to spend that time acting altruistically.
+The brothers may never get out of prison, so Lyle and Erik have decided to spend that time acting altruistically.

 Advertisement